learnwithworkshop/CTI-Reports-Analysis-EN/Top Global CTI Companies/Cloud Security companies/Major Cloud Service Providers (CSPs)/Amazon Web Services (AWS) Security/README.md

-Ye cloud misconfigurations aur infrastructure attacks par focus karte hain.
+They focus on cloud misconfigurations and infrastructure-based attacks.